Welcome to The Bug Out Bag Guide!

 No one wants to be in a situation where they have to drop everything and evacuate in an emergency.
 Still, given the increasing uncertainty in today’s modern world, many people choose to prepare themselves for an unforeseen event.

-The majority of these people (myself included) are not fear-mongering paranoids but everyday citizens who have taken a rational look at the world around them and undertaken simple, basic steps to protect themselves by building a Bug Out Bag (BOB) and creating a Bug Out Plan for themselves and their families.
+The majority of these people (myself included) are not fear-mongering paranoids but everyday citizens who have taken a rational look at the world around them and undertaken the necessary steps to protect themselves by putting together a Bug Out Plan and Bug Out Bag for themselves and their families.

 What makes a good Bug Out Bag?

 - Keep it SIMPLE – you are not trying to build a mobile home that you will carry around.
 Many sites list dozens and dozens of items to buy and bring, adding cost and weight.
 Remember that electronics need power and are prone to breaking.
-Pack simple, reliable things to cover basic needs.
-Check out our Free Bug Out Bag Planning Tool to plan what you want to include and see how your items will affect the overall weight of your pack.
+Pack simple, reliable things to cover your basic needs.
+Check out our Free Bug Out Bag Planning Tool to plan what you want to include and see how your items will affect your pack’s overall weight.

-- Pack things that make you self sufficient – If you are thinking about an item that you will need to pair with something that you are going to need to source on the way, forget it.
-If you are moving to safety the last thing you want to do is worry about scavenging.
-Pack complementary items that can be used both individually and together to save space.
+- Pack things that make you self-sufficient – if you are thinking about an item that you will need to pair with something that you will need to source on the way, forget it.
+If you are moving to safety, the last thing you want to do is worry about scavenging.
+Pack complementary and multi-purpose items that can be used both individually and together to save space.

 - Plan your bag with a defined time period in mind.
-72 hours is a good starting point as this is approximately how long a person can survive without water.
+72 hours is a good starting point, as this is approximately how long a person can survive without water.
 Once you start planning for weeks out you will have added too many complications to your list of Bug Out Bag essentials.
-Have a look at our post on Making a Bug Out Plan to see what you need to consider as a part of your survival preparedness.
+Please see our post on Making a Bug Out Plan to see what you need to consider as a part of your survival preparedness.

 Will I ever really need a Bug Out Bag?